Andy Lynch (rugby league): Hull FC

 Lynch signed for Hull F.C. on a two-year deal in September 2011 for a "significant six figure" fee.
 Lynch was named FC captain for the 2012 season on 19 January.

-Return to Castleford
+Return to Castleford Tigers

 Lynch returned to Castleford in 2014 and played a major part in their season, including an appearance in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.

 In June 2017, Lynch announced he would be retiring at the end of the season.
 He won the League Leaders' Shield with Castleford, but was not included in the squad for the 2017 Grand Final against Leeds Rhinos.
 He finished his career with a total of 452 Super League appearances – two games fewer than the record set by Kevin Sinfield.